MASantos/DragonCompSci/Syllabus-G10-RPI.md

 # Bibliography

-1. *The Raspberry Pi Cookbook*, by Simon Monk, O'Reilley Media, 2016.
+1. *The Raspberry Pi Cookbook*, by Simon Monk, Reilly Media, 2016.